lukaszwielgosz/kernel-rk/README.md

+# Quartz64A
+## Issues
+- There is bug in ethernet driver, when board is connected to power, on first boot it fails to connect to the network.
+Without removing power, pressing RESET button causes reboot, and on this second boot, the ethernet driver works correctly.

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.